zepedaherbey/Demos/Crowe/HelloWorld/Readme.txt

-Pull code from https://github.com/zepedaherbey/Demos Open a console application and type cd Demos\Crowe\HelloWorld\Client\bin\Debug Run the application by typing : Client and then enter
+Pull code from https://github.com/zepedaherbey/Demos Build application
+Open a console application and "CD" to Demos\Crowe\HelloWorld\Client\bin\Debug Run the application by typing : "Client" and then hitting enter

 IMPORTANT
-If the applicaiton is not runnign you might have to change the url in Client.Program.cs.
+If the application is not running you might have to change the url in Client.Program.cs.

 To do this right click on the WebApi project and select debug.
 A web browser should pop up.
 Copy the uri string and replace the following substring in Program.cs